Lightstreamer/helm-charts/DEPLOYMENT.md

 #### Extra Loggers

-To accommodate custom logging requirements, you can define additional loggers in the `extraLoggers` section.
-This is particularly useful for logging activities specific to your deployment or application.
+To define additional loggers, add entries to the `extraLoggers` section.
+This is useful for custom logging requirements.

-Each custom logger can specify its own appenders and logging level, allowing for fine-grained control over logging behavior.

 Example configuration:
 ```yaml